MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-reference.md

 ## Class IngestionMapping

-Holds either a reference to an exiting mapping or a list of column mappings.
+Holds a reference to an existing mapping or a list of column mappings.

 |Property   |Meaning    |
 |-----------|-----------|